 YAKUZA APOCALYPSE: THE GREAT WAR OF THE UNDERWORLD

 Even when Yakuza Apocalypse slips into being a vampire film, it is anything but conventional once transformed, Hayato Ichihara finds his hands have become so hot that he can crack and fry an egg on them; that whenever he bites into a victim, the kanji character for suck appears on their forehead; while he also develops a slithering tongue.
-At another point, Reiko Takashima, who becomes the default leader of the Mafia, turns her head on its side and has liquid pour out of her ear.
-Why, we have no idea?
+At another point, Reiko Takashima, who becomes the default leader of the Mafia, turns her head on its side and has liquid pour out of her ear as to why, we are given no idea.
 The frequent sense you get in the film is that Miike made half of what is happening up on the spot.

 Perhaps the funniest and most deadpan scenes in the film come where Kamiuras associates are trying to fill the gap of his absence only to find that every other profession in the city from nurses to public service workers and the gambling dens have formed their own yakuza and turned against them.
 Miike seems to be wanting to make a metaphor here alikening yakuza preying on victims to vampires preying on blood, although you feel that the film ends up stretching its analogies far too broadly.